tdhock/change-tutorial/Submission.md

 This course introduces participants to the analysis of changepoint models (also known as time series segmentation or structural changes).
-The course is aimed at those with an interest in discovering methods for models that include changepoints.
 It is interactive and uses packages available on CRAN and GitHub.

 Techniques covered in this course include: likelihood and nonparametric methods for detecting changes in mean, regression and variance.
+We will also cover supervised changepoint detection methods for labeled time series data sets.
 Each topic is explained theoretically and there will be break outs where participants will use the techniques on real data sets from a variety of application areas including finance, genomics and environment.

 ## Goals